sgodwincs/lamda_calculus_formalizations/Prod1/README.md

 ### Normalization

 As expected, the only place that gave any trouble was normalization.
 I had to once again generalize the proof that all neutral terms are hereditarily normalizing.
 Before, the only higher type eliminator was application, but now projections were added.
 I ended up having to consider any sequence of eliminators, including `application`, `proj₁`, and `proj₂`.
 It didn't take too much work, and now I have a framework setup for adding additional eliminators.
-In particular, I'm hoping it will allow me to easily do the normalization proof for both finite product times and binary sum types which are the next things I plan to do.
+In particular, I'm hoping it will allow me to easily do the normalization proof for both finite product types and binary sum types which are the next things I plan to do.

 ### Neutral Terms